Modelling LAEs in the Epoch of Reionization with OBELISK: Estimate of

 \section{Estimate of \fescLyC}

 Several quantitative measurements based on the \lya line shape have been proposed in the literature to infer the escape of LyC radiation.
-In this section, we will describe and analyze some of these methods: the \lya{} peak separation \citep[e.g.][]{Izotov_2018}, the \lya{} central flux fraction proposed by \citet{Naidu_2021} and the fraction of flux in the \lya trough compared to the to continuum flux proposed by \citet{gazagnes_2020}.
+In this section, we will describe and analyze some of these methods: the \lya{} peak separation \citep[e.g.,][]{Izotov_2018}, the \lya{} central flux fraction proposed by \citet{Naidu_2022}, and the fraction of flux in the \lya trough compared to the continuum flux proposed by \citet{gazagnes_2020}.
 Having explored the \lya line shape in the previous section, we will now assess how these proposed diagnostics perform for our simulated galaxy sample, and compare that to the ``true'' \fescLyC measured directly in the simulation.

-\subsection{Peak separation $v_{sep}$}
+\subsection{Peak separation, $v_{\rm sep}$}

-From theoretical studies of spherical shell models we expect a relation between the peak separation and the column density neutral gas in the line of sight \citep[e.g.][]{Verhamme_2006, Orsi_2012, Verhamme_2015}, which is itself related to \fescLyC, where a higher column density corresponds to a lower escape fraction \citep{Verhamme_2016}.
-We, therefore, expect a relation between the \lya{} peak separation and \fescLyC.
-This relation was first shown in simulations by \citet{Verhamme_2016} and then calibrated by \citet{Izotov_2018}, using a set of low redshift Lyman Continuum leaking galaxies known as `green peas' \citep{Cardamone_2009}.
-This particular set of galaxies was used as they are confirmed LyC leakers, at a redshift high enough so that the Milky Way neutral gas would not absorb the LyC radiation, but low enough to avoid LyC absorption by the neutral IGM and to be detected by the Cosmic Origin Spectrograph on the \textit{Hubble Space Telescope}.
+From theoretical studies of spherical shell models, we expect a relation between the peak separation and the column density neutral gas in the line of sight \citep[e.g.,][]{Verhamme_2006, Orsi_2012, Verhamme_2015}, which is itself related to \fescLyC, where a higher column density corresponds to a lower escape fraction \citep{Verhamme_2016}.
+We therefore expect a relation between the \lya{} peak separation and \fescLyC.
+This relation was first shown in simulations by \citet{Verhamme_2016} and then calibrated by \citet{Izotov_2018}, using a set of low-redshift LyC-leaking galaxies known as “Green Peas” \citep{Cardamone_2009}.
+This particular set of galaxies was used as they are confirmed LyC leakers, at a redshift high enough that the Milky Way's neutral gas would not absorb the LyC radiation, but low enough to avoid LyC absorption by the neutral IGM and to be detected by the Cosmic Origin Spectrograph on the \textit{Hubble Space Telescope (HST)}.
 The Green Pea galaxies were selected for their high $O_{32}$.
-Their star formation rates are comparable to the most massive galaxies in our sample but are brighter than our sample, with UV magnitudes around -19.5 to -20.5.
-The stellar masses of the Green Pea are also comparable with those of the galaxies in our sample.
+Their SFRs are comparable to the most massive galaxies in our sample but are brighter than our sample, with UV magnitudes around -19.5 to -20.5.
+The stellar masses of the Green Peas are also comparable with those of the galaxies in our sample.
 The relation found by \citet{Izotov_2018} is